Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Introduction

 \section{Introduction}

-\textbf{Note to the reader}: Although progress reported in this article is in string theory, and not mathematics, we still adopt the mathematical style of presentation using Theorem, Conjecture, Remark, Lemma etc.
+\textbf{Note to the reader}: Although progress reported in this article is in string theory, and not mathematics, we still adopt the mathematical style of presentation using Theorem, Conjecture, Remark, Lemma etc. This makes it easier to refer to specific facts and/or arguments.